ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for Android/Network Client.md

 Create an object and choose a name for it, for example, `CoroutineDispatchers`.

-This object is responsible for configuring **CoroutineDispatchers**, it will dictate which thread the tasks will run.
+This object is responsible for configuring **CoroutineDispatchers** and will dictate which thread the tasks will run.

 ```kotlin
 import kotlinx.coroutines.CoroutineDispatcher